Private Credit is Booming. Technology Due Diligence Hasn't Caught Up..

 Introducing Our Private Credit Technology Audit

 People — Is there key person risk in the technology function?
 Does the team have the depth to maintain and evolve the estate without over-reliance on one or two individuals?
-And how concentrated is the vendor landscape?
+How concentrated is the vendor landscape?
 Dependency on a single critical supplier is a risk that credit committees should be sizing.

 Ready to close the technology gap in your credit process?